vjeantet/bitfan/README.md

 # Supported inputs, filters and outputs in config file
 can be found here : https://github.com/veino/veino/tree/master/processors

-type `logfan doc` to list all available plugins
+type `bitfan doc` to list all available plugins

 ## INPUT